A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Discussion

-This study confirms that contraction increases with age and shows that there is a significant difference ($p<0.001$) in maximum amount of contraction between the different age groups.
+This study shows that contraction increases with age and shows that there is a significant difference ($p<0.001$) in maximum amount of contraction between the different age groups.
 The least significant difference is found between ages 0-15 and 16-40, which can also be seen in Figure \ref{fig:confidence}.
 Further, the differences in the amount of contraction on day 365 in consecutive groups is least significant between 41-70 and 70+ years (see Table \ref{tab:t-stat-end} in the Appendix).
 The most significant difference in the amount of contraction on day 365 in consecutive groups is found to be between 0-15 and 16-40 years.
 Given the cumulative distribution functions, we can give probabilities of a certain amount of contraction in specific age-dependent groups of patients.
 We have seen that the differences in the maximum contraction and the contraction on day 365 are of a few percentages (less than 10) of order.
 For the maximum discomfort that a patient might feel, we have seen that there is significant difference ($p<0.001$) between all groups, of which in consecutive groups the difference between ages 16-40 and 41-70 is most significant.
 From the figures we can conclude that these patients experience the same amount of discomfort, although this happens much quicker in children.

 However, we note that we obtained the results with a mathematical model for which it is hard to find validation data.
-In the clinic, contraction is of less order in elderly patients and the retraction takes a longer period.
-Furthermore, contraction in children happens in a different way than in adults because of the growth.
-This leads to different problems in children which we did not take into account in this model.
-Therefore we conclude only that the model could be feasible for an age-related study for contraction in dermal wound healing and for that, the model needs further adjustments.
+In the clinic, contraction seems to be of less order in elderly patients, and the retraction takes a longer period.
+The elderly have excess skin, meaning that they suffer less from contraction.
+There is less tension and less stretch in the skin of the elderly and hence we assume that there is less contraction.
+An explanation for our results might be that in fact such an extent of contraction is present in the elderly, however, this is not seen and noticed because of above reasons.
+On the other hand, the process of contraction is affected by growth and mobility.
+These two kinds of forces yield a different process of contraction in agile, growing children compared to grown-ups.
+Therefore, we conclude that the model could be feasible for an age-related study for contraction in dermal wound healing and for that, the model needs further adjustments.